toolstack/feature-status-check/readme.txt

 Contributors: GregRoss
 Feature URI: http://toolstack.com/feature-status-check
 Author URI: http://toolstack.com
-Tags: admin plugins status
+Tags: admin plugins themes status
 Requires at least: 5.2
 Tested up to: 6.1.1
 Requires PHP: 7.0
-Stable tag: 1.1
+Stable tag: 1.2
 License: GPLv2

-Checks to see if the plugins you have on your site are still supported in the plugin directory.
+Checks to see if the plugins and themes you have on your site are still supported in the WordPress directories.

 == Description ==

-Feature status can be a hard thing to manage in your WordPress installation, sometimes plugins get abandoned, or closed for security reasons and you have no way of knowing without visiting the plugin page.
+Feature status can be a hard thing to manage in your WordPress installation, sometimes plugins or themes get abandoned, or closed for security reasons and you have no way of knowing without visiting the WordPress feature page.

-Feature Status Check gives you a unified dashboard to view the status of all your installed plugins, and highlights those that might have issues.
+Feature Status Check gives you a unified dashboard to view the status of all your installed plugins and themes, and highlights those that might have issues.

-Feature Status Check also integrates with the WordPress site Health feature and highlights those plugins with possible issues.
+Feature Status Check also integrates with the WordPress Site Health feature and highlights those features with possible issues.

 Finally, Feature Status Check also send out a change report to the site admin during the daily update via e-mail.